jkrisfox/projectTemplate2023_2024/README.md

 ```bash
 npx prisma migrate dev
 ```
+If there is an issue with migrating the database, try to delete the folder "prisma/migrations".

 To set up the file with the Google Maps API key, create a file called ".env.local" in the Team3/ directory.
 The file should contain: